 The National Assessment Governing Board was created by Congress in 1988 to set policy for NAEP.
-The Board oversees the development of NAEP frameworks that describe the specific knowledge and skills to be assessed in each subject.
-The NAEP

-Reading Framework resulted from the work of many individuals and organizations involved in reading and reading education, including researchers, policymakers, educators, and members of the public.
+The Board oversees the development and updating of NAEP frameworks that describe the specific knowledge and skills to be assessed in each subject.
+The NAEP Reading Framework resulted from the work of many individuals and organizations involved in reading and reading education, including researchers, policymakers, educators, and members of the public.

-The NAEP Reading Assessment regularly collects achievement information on representative samples of students in grades 4, 8, and 12.
-Through "The Nation's Report Card," NAEP reports how well students perform in reading various texts and responding to those texts by answering multiple-choice and constructed-response questions.
-As required under the No Child Left Behind Act, NAEP assesses reading in grades 4 and 8 every two years and in grade 12 every four years.
+The NAEP Reading Assessment is regularly administered to representative samples of students in grades 4, 8, and 12.
+Through "The Nation's Report Card," NAEP reports how well students perform in reading various texts and responding to those texts by answering selectedresponse and constructed-response questions.
+Since the No Child Left Behind Act of 2001 and continuing with the Every Student Succeeds Act of 2015, NAEP has assessed reading in grades 4 and 8 every two years and in grade 12 every four years.
 The results provide a rich, broad, and deep picture of student reading achievement in the U.S., reported in terms of achievement levels, scale scores, and percentiles.
-Only academic achievement data and related background information are collected.
+Only academic achievement data and related information are collected about contexts for student learning.
 The privacy of individual students and their families is protected.